VLucet/git-and-github-with-r-workshop/README.md

 What if you don't want to type in commands all the time?
 You can use a GitHub client.
 It's a program that will provide an more user-friendly interface with git and GitHub.
 ***\[Demonstrastion of GitHub Desktop\]***
+- Open GitHub Desktop.
+- You have the choice between adding a local repository or cloning one (downloading from GitHub).
+We will add the local repo we created
+- Go to File ➡️ Add local repository ➡️ navigate to the path.
+Your repo is now added!
+- You can open your text file again and change it.
+You can use the interface to ignore, remove or add changes and fpr commiting.
+Even better, pushing (and pulling) is only one click away!

 ### Exercise 4: Team Work makes the Dream Work 👩‍💻 👨‍💻

-Pair in teams of 3.
-Introduce yourself to each other.
-The youngest of the team will be the repo owner.
+Form teams of 3.
+The youngest of the team will be the repo owner for this exercise.
 Repo Owner, head over to github to create a new online repository.
 Make sure to initiate this repository with a ReadMe file.
-In this read me file.
+In this read me file, type in the name of the best movie of all time.
+You heard me, write it down and commit it to your repo.
+Next team is for you to make a team.
+Navigate to your

 ### Exercise 5: (Do The) Push and Pull ⬆️➡️🔄➡️⬇️
 🎶 https://www.youtube.com/watch?v=jngwoLvW8UY 🎶

 ### Exercise 6: Git of war 💣💥🤯

+Conflicts.

-### Exercise 7:
+### Exercise 7: The tree of git 🌳

+Branching

 ### Exercise 8: What R your new skills? ✨

+Rstudio